MohosinMiah/Handle-Nested-JSON-and-CRUD/readme.md

-<h1>Nested JSON Response Handle and Validation using SPring Boot</h1>
+<h1>Nested JSON Handle, Validation and Validated using Spring Boot</h1>

 ## API Request URL: http://localhost:8088/processorder

 ## What we can learn from this project
 <p> 1) Project Architecture </p>
 <p> 2) Handle Nested JSON Data </p>